 Although I’m not about to become a full on vegan as I need my iron, I do like balance and whole foods.
 And lots of veggies.
 And I made this lentil shepherd’s pie for a client’s family before and not only the adults, but all their small kids said this shepherd’s pie was yummy so its a kid-approved meal!

-This allergen-free quarantine dinner is naturally gluten-free.
+This allergen-free dinner is naturally gluten-free.
 Its dairy free or lactose free depending on what “butter” you choose.

 Potato/sweet potato layer: